ualtinok/kandilli/README.md

 * Fair and inclusive price discovery

 For achieving these goals we use a similar approach as optimistic rollups.
-Anyone can post results of the auction, but anyone can challenge the results during fraud proof window and if found guilty, proposer loses their deposit.
+Anyone can post results of the auction, however if anyone finds that the results are incorrect, they are able to challenge the results during fraud proof window.

 This way all transactions with the auction house are all very gas efficient.
 - **Adding bid**: around ```54k``` gas